-AXU had two subsidiaries, Alexco Keno Hill Mining Corp.
-(AKHM) and Elsa Reclamation & Development Company Ltd. (ERDC) and the claims ownership was transferred between these two subsidiaries in connection with an agreement between AXU and the Federal Government of Canada.
+Alexco Resource Corp.
+(AXU) had two subsidiaries, Alexco Keno Hill Mining Corp.
+(AKHM) and Elsa Reclamation and Development Company Ltd. (ERDC) and the claims ownership was transferred between these two subsidiaries in connection with an agreement between AXU and the Federal Government of Canada.

-AXU entered into silver purchase agreement (the SPA) with Wheaton Precious Metals Corp.
-(WPM) (formerly Silver Wheaton Corp.) in October of 2008, it was amended March 29, 2017 and August 5, 2020 the McQuesten claims were subject to the silver sale provisions of the SPA.
+AXU entered into silver purchase agreement (the SPA) with Wheaton Precious Metals Corp. (formerly Silver Wheaton Corp.) in October of 2008.
+It was amended March 29, 2017 and on August 5, 2020 the McQuesten claims were subject to the silver sale provisions of the SPA.

 On May 24, 2017, Banyan entered into a 3-stage option and joint venture agreement with AXU and its wholly owned subsidiaries, AKHM and ERDC for the 73 claims of the McQuesten Property (Table 4-1).
 Banyan has the right to earn 100% interest in the McQuesten property, with Banyan having the election to joint venture at 51% and 75%.

-Banyan has completed the payments and exploration expenditures to earn 51% in the McQuesten Property and the claims have been registered as owned 51% by Banyan with the Yukon Mining Recorder.
-In May 2022, VGCX purchased Alexco's underlying interest and with that purchase the option terms for Banyan to earn 75% and 100%.
+In May 2022, VGCX purchased Alexco's underlying interest and with that purchase the option terms for Banyan to earn 75% and 100% and Banyan made the required payments in December 2023 to fully earn 75%.